 He smiled then, tired and grateful in equal measure.

-And as he sat down across from the woman he had once mistaken for part of the furniture of his life, Ethan understood something that should have been obvious years before:
+And as he sat down across from the woman he had once mistaken for part of the background of his life, Ethan understood something that should have been obvious years earlier:

 some people do not save you by arriving dramatically after everything falls apart.

-Some people save you quietly, every day, by refusing to let your life come apart in the first place.
+Some people save you quietly, every day, by refusing to let your life fall apart in the first place.

 All that changes, in the end, is the day you finally learn to see them.